Theosiam/Facial-Emotion-Detection-ResEmoteNet-ONNX/README.md

-# Facil-Emotion-Detection // ResEmoteNet + ONNX
+# Facial-Emotion-Detection // ResEmoteNet + ONNX

 🚀 This repository is a modified version of [ResEmoteNet](https://github.com/ArnabKumarRoy02/ResEmoteNet), focusing exclusively on the **FER2013 dataset** and adding support for **ONNX inference** to enhance deployment capabilities.